-Quitting their jobs, going on a sabbatical or taking extended leave won’t work for them.
+Quitting their jobs, going on a sabbatical, or taking extended leave won’t work for them.
 They need their paychecks to help support their families.

 Speaking of families, going to on-campus classes five or even six days a week may not be realistic.

 Rather than looking at just an online program, consider the options in several different programs.
 Highlight the ones that matter the most to you.
-Weigh each one, using a “pros and cons” approach.
+Weigh each one, using a pros and cons approach.
 Then select which one will best meet your lifestyle and career needs before you begin the application process.

 If you live miles away from the university you want to attend for your online MBA, that’s not a concern.
 The internet brings us all closer together.
 So it is with classes offered in an online MBA.

 “Will the quality of the classes I take be as high as if I had attended in-person?”
 Yes.
 It will be.
 Even though your degree will be from an online program, its quality will rival that of a residential MBA program.
 Often the courses will be identical.

 Because you’ll be taking the responsibility for accessing your classes and learning the material, you can consider the classes to be of higher rigor.
 You don’t want to throw your money away, so this is an excellent question.
 You want to take each class, knowing it is bringing you just a bit closer to your goal and degree.
 Before you sign up for the program, check the program accreditation.
-You want to make sure that it is accredited, which means the online institution is required to ensure that each class and program has been closely inspected.
+You need to make sure that it is accredited, which means the online institution is required to ensure that each class and program has been closely inspected.
 Every class within the online MBA has to deliver value to you.

 You probably filled out instructor and course evaluation forms at the end of each semester in your undergraduate classes.
 The same considerations will affect how you evaluate the online classes you’ll be taking.
 Most of all, you’ll be checking out several course structures, because you want to find courses that fit your needs and particular situation.